West Kootenay Route

 On The Road To Ainsworth Hot Springs

 The historic village of Ainsworth is located 36 km south of Kaslo and is the oldest surviving community on Kootenay Lake.
-It’s another ghost town with only a few original building remain.
+It’s another ghost town with only a few original buildings remain.

 Ainsworth is home to the Ainsworth Hot Springs which now is a popular tourist attraction.
 If you’re looking for an interesting, developed hot spring experience, those hot springs are for you.
 At the hot springs, you will find a large warm pool and a small hot pool fed by an arched cave.
 The water in the small pool and cave is naturally brown/yellow but it’s perfectly safe.